 - Aid in shock absorption.
 The primary shock absorbers of our feet, and therefore our body, are the Posterior Tibial Tendon and the arch.
 To aid these structures, we construct our custom-made orthotics so that they provide semi-flexible support to the arch by "giving" to absorb the shock of each step, rather than our foot absorbing the shock (our orthotics act in the same way a shock absorber does on an automobile).
 When your weight is removed from the orthotic, the arch returns to its original height since the material we use has a built-in "memory."
 This action will help to keep the tendon and arch healthy and pain free.

-Custom-made orthotics for Posterior Tibial Tendonitis/Dysfunction are constructed of durable, comfortable, shock absorbent materials.
+Custom-made orthotics for Posterior Tibial Tendonitis/Dysfunction are constructed of durable, comfortable, shock absorbent "space age" materials.
 From the impressions of your feet that you make with our Foam Impression Kit, and the information you provide us with, we design and construct a pair of orthotics that will help to stabilize your feet, reduce your pronation, reduce the abnormal pull on the Posterior Tibial tendon, and help to alleviate your foot pain.
-These orthotics will fit in most shoes with a heel height up to 1 1/2 inches.
+These orthotics will fit in any shoe with a heel height up to 1 1/2 inches.
 For information on how to order these uniquely effective custom-made orthotics, click here

 Immediate Treatment must be directed towards reducing the inflammation, swelling, and further tearing of the Posterior Tibial Tendon.
 In the early stages of Posterior Tibial Tendonitis/Dysfunction, the suggested care is R.I.C.E.:

-- Ice that is carefully applied to the inner arch and ankle will help to reduce pain, swelling, and inflammation.
+- Ice which is carefully applied to the inner arch and ankle will help to reduce pain, swelling, and inflammation.
 Do not freeze the area…you just want to achieve a mild cooling effect.
 Do not apply the ice to the toes.
 Use ice every few hours for about 15 minutes each time.
-If the ice increases the pain, stop immediately.
+If the ice increases the pain, stop immediately!.

 - Elevate the foot and leg.
 This will help to reduce the swelling within the tendon and foot.